Beyond Quantum Cluster Theories: Multiscale Approaches for Strongly Correlated Systems: Applications

-Most of the applications are focused in particular on the Hubbard model in two dimensions.
+Most of the applications of the dynamical vertex approximation are focused on the Hubbard model in two dimensions.
 The one dimensional Hubbard model has also been studied by the full parquet dynamical vertex approximation. \cite{Valli_etal_2015} For the three dimensional Hubbard model, it has been found that the antiferromagnetic phase develops incommensurate magnetic ordering as the doping increases. \cite{Schafer_etal_2017} Interesting results on the critical exponent have also been obtained. \cite{Rohringer_etal_2011}

-The general feature of including more spatial fluctuations is the suppression of the tendency towards ordering.
-The dynamical vertex approximation has been shown in both the two and three dimensions to reduce the transition temperatures of antiferromagnetic ordering in the half-filled Hubbard model.
+The main gain of including more spatial fluctuations is the suppression of the tendency towards ordering.
+The dynamical vertex approximation has been shown to reduce the transition temperature of the antiferromagnetic ordering in the half-filled Hubbard model in both two and three dimensions.
 As we discussed in the previous section, neither DMFT nor dynamical vertex approximation fulfill the Mermin-Wagner theorem, thus broken symmetry is allowed at a finite temperature even for the two-dimensional case.
-We summarize the major results from dynamical vertex approximation in the following.
+We summarize the major results from the dynamical vertex approximation in the following.